theodor1289/weather-match/README.md

-## Find a perfect weather match for your current city, or search by custom parameters!
+## Find the perfect weather match for your current city, search by custom parameters, and more!

 </p>
 <p align="center">